 Effective January 1, 2016, The Iowa Solar Energy System Tax Credit equals 50 percent of the federal tax credits offered for solar energy systems.
 Federal tax credits are available for property placed in service before January 1, 2022.
 Currently, the federal credit equals 30 percent of installation costs.
 After December 31, 2019 and before January 1, 2021 the federal credit will decrease to 26 percent of costs.
 The federal credit rate will decrease to 22 percent for property placed in service after December 31, 2020 and before January 1, 2022; therefore, the Iowa tax credit is available for tax years 2012 through 2021.
+However, pursuant to Iowa Administrative Rule 701 - 42.48(4)'d', any residential tax credit request related to an installation prior to January 1, 2022 that did not receive a tax credit award before the 2021 aggregate award limitation was met, has expired and will not be carried over on the waitlist to any future year.
+Therefore, no additional residential applications will be approved.
 Taxpayers who claim this tax credit are not eligible to claim a Renewable Energy Tax Credit under Iowa Code Chapter 476C for the production of solar electricity.